 Spring 2024 Courses

 Any interested student may enroll in IIPS 20101 Introduction to Peace Studies for the spring term.
-Students who are not pursuing a supplementary major or minor in peace studies are welcome to enroll in other IIPS courses if seats remain after all initial web registration periods have passed.
+Students are also welcome to enroll in other IIPS courses but seats may be limited until all initial web registration periods have passed.

 IIPS 20101 01 (CRN 23319)